 Studio photographers will appreciate that the Nikon D610 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
-There has not been a direct replacement model for the 77D from Canon.
+Both the 77D and the D610 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Nikon.
 Further information on the features and operation of the 77D and D610 can be found, respectively, in the Canon 77D Manual (free pdf) or the online Nikon D610 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 77D:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.